GEARSET LIMITED

 We aim to keep our information about you as accurate as possible.
 If you would like to review or change the details you have supplied us with, please contact us as set out below.

-Transfers of your personal information outside of the United Kingdom and/or European Economic Area
+Transfers of your personal data outside of the United Kingdom and/or European Economic Area

 Your rights

-You have rights as an individual which you can exercise in relation to the information we hold about you, including:
+You have rights as an individual which you can exercise in relation to the information we hold about you, including the right to:

 If you would like to exercise any of these rights, please contact us at [email protected].